-As the variety of beverages has expanded to include carbonated soft drinks, mineral and bottled water, juices, energy, and health drinks the entire industry is challenged, the requirement for beverage safety is more and more strict.
+As the variety of beverages has expanded to include carbonated soft drinks, mineral, and bottled water, juices, energy, and health drinks the entire industry is challenged, and the requirement for beverage safety is more and more strict.

 If you’re working with food and beverages, maintaining a clean environment is crucial.
 To get the best, it is recommended to use filtered water as opposed to regular tap water.

 Sanitary valves for ultra-pure service include a fully lined body and disc which isolates all other valve parts from the media and are available with UHMWPE trim.

 One of the most important advantages is the ease with which stainless steel can be cleaned and kept sanitary.
 As makers of sanitary valves that cater to the food and beverage industry, among others, this makes stainless steel the go-to material.

 Valves used in the food and beverage industries can be divided into two main subcategories: direct contact and utility services.
 Let’s take a closer look at both.

 As the name implies, these valves come into direct contact with foodstuffs, whether it’s milk, soda, condiments, or another item that flows through tanks and tubes.

 Valve Magazine reported that direct contact valves “are regulated by standards from various independent organizations: 3-A Sanitary Standards, Inc. and NSF International, the Food and Drug Administration (FDA), and more”.

 These sanitary butterfly valves must be manufactured very carefully to avoid trapping particles of food or allowing bacteria to accumulate.
 It’s for this reason that stainless steel is the most popular option for direct contact valves in the food and beverage industries.